TEXAS DME REPAIR AND PROVISION A TRAVESTY

 ADAPT Big MEETING, COME JOIN US!

-The third Thursday of every month ADAPT of Texas holds our big meeting from 3:00 to 5:00 pm at our office at 1100 South IH 35 (access road).
+The second Thursday of every month ADAPT of Texas holds our big meeting from 3:00 to 5:00 pm at our office at 1100 South IH 35 (access road).
 This location is served by the #7 and #20 buses.
 Come on down and join us and find out what happening and how you can be involved.

 You never know who is going to show up at ADAPT.
 That’s Senator Harkin, main sponsor of the ADA, at the back of the big group.